jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-07.md

 In the future of mankind, when the days grow old,
 May this be heard without ceasing; may it hold sway forever!
-Since he created the realm of heaven and fashioned the firm earth, The Lord of the World," the father Bel hath called his name.
+Since he created the realm of heaven and fashioned the firm earth, The Lord of the World," the father Bel had called his name.

-This title, which all the Spirits of Heaven proclaimed, Did Ea hear, and his spirit was rejoiced, and he said:
+This title, which all the Spirits of Heaven proclaimed, Did Ea [Enki?] hear, and his spirit was rejoiced, and he said:

 "He whose name his fathers have made glorious,
-Shall be even as I, his name shall be Ea!
+Shall be even as I, his name shall be Ea [Enki]!
 The binding of all my decrees shall he control,
 All my commands shall he make known! "

 By the name of "Fifty " did the great gods
 Proclaim his fifty names, they, made his path preeminent.